 Do I need representation before signing a lease?

-Every day, people sign leases for houses and apartments without having a lawyer or real estate professional examining it first.
+Every day, people sign leases for houses and apartments without having a lawyer or real estate professional examine them first.
 Most of these rental agreements are uncomplicated enough that an average person can read through them and understand them well enough to sign the contract with confidence (but do be sure to read the whole thing before signing!).

-But a rental agreement for a piece of commercial property may be a great deal more complicated and more consequential in terms of specific financial responsibilities.
-For that reason, a tenant preparing to enter a commercial property contract should have a lawyer or commercial real estate broker involved in the leasing process to advocate on their behalf.
+But a rental agreement for a commercial space may be a great deal more complicated and more consequential in terms of specific financial responsibilities.
+Therefore, a tenant preparing to enter a commercial property contract should have a lawyer or commercial real estate tenant broker involved in the leasing process to advocate on their behalf.

-This person will be able to contribute their knowledge and expertise of leases and real estate to ensure that the lessee does not get taken advantage of, and to ensure that the tenant fully understands what will be required of them under the agreement.
+This person will be able to contribute their knowledge and expertise of leases and real estate to ensure that the lessee does not get taken advantage of and to ensure that the tenant fully understands what will be required of them under the agreement.
 They will guide you through the leasing process, from submitting a letter of intent to negotiating the lease and beyond.

 Lease long and prosper

-Now that you have a detailed sense of what a commercial lease is, you should better know how to approach this type of agreement when you try to rent a property.
-Be certain that you don’t sign any rental agreement that you haven’t read carefully, and don’t be shy about seeking out the assistance of a real estate professional if you have any concerns.
+Now that you have a detailed sense of what a commercial lease is, you’re better equipped to approach this type of agreement when putting in an offer on an office.
+Be certain that you don’t sign any rental agreement that you haven’t read carefully, and don’t be shy about seeking assistance from a real estate professional.